 What is a Good GMAT Score?

-Let’s recall, GMAT score is an integral part of the admission process.
-Many B-schools consider your GMAT score, after critically evaluating your numbers of years of experience, how influential are your statement of purpose (SOPs), What are the vibrant traits you possess that could add more diversity to the course, how well your performance in the Interview impressed the admissions committee/interview panel, and similarly how strong is your resume.
-Eminent B-schools demand all the things in perfect proportions.
-There are scenarios where a candidate secures 710 in the GMAT exam, the safest zone in the elite B-school territory but doesn’t have a strong profile and couldn’t gain admissions in the University of their preference.
+Let’s recall, GMAT score plays an integral and influential role in the admission process.
+Many B-schools consider your score in the GMAT exam, after critically evaluating your numbers of years of experience, how influential your statement of purpose (SOPs) document is, What are the vibrant traits you possess that could add more diversity to the course, how your performance in the Interview impressed the admissions committee/interview panel, and similarly how strong they find your resume.
+Eminent B-schools demand all of the above things in perfect proportions.
+There are scenarios where a candidate secures 710 in the GMAT exam, the safest zone in the elite B-school territory but they don’t have a strong profile and couldn’t gain admissions in the University of their preference.
 Whereas on the other hand, a candidate with a GMAT score of 650 can get enrolled in the MBA course at some of the top B-schools due to an influential profile.
 You will, therefore, have to keep in mind the significance of a good and strong profile so that you are able to gain admissions in the University of your choice.
 Spend time and efforts to develop a good profile which will help you immensely.

-You can ask for any assistance related to GMAT and MBA admissions from us by just giving a missed call at 08033172797, or you can write to us at firstname.lastname@example.org.
+You can ask for any assistance related to GMAT and MBA admissions from us by just giving a call at 088845 44444, or you can write to us at firstname.lastname@example.org.